FudaWiki/fudawiki-files/hanafuda/games/kingo.md

 ![kinseizan_deck_corrected.png](/suryongfiles/kinseizan_deck_corrected.png =500x)

 Kingo may refer to a wide variety of games where players' card points should not exceed 15.

-The game described below is the only one known today by this name.
-It uses only 40 cards, and can be played using either a **Hanafuda or Kabufuda** deck.
+The game described below uses only 40 cards, and can be played using either a **Hanafuda or Kabufuda** deck.

 # Equipment
 **40** cards of a standard Hanafuda deck is used.
 Remove all **November** ![Icon for month 11](/hanafuda/icons/monthicon_11.png =20x) and **December** ![Icon for month 12](/hanafuda/icons/monthicon_12.png =20x) cards.